-Penile cancer is a type of cancer that affects the penis and other male genitalia.
-It is rare and often easy to treat with an early diagnosis.
+Penile cancer is a type of cancer that affects the penis and broader genital area.
+It is a rare cancer but often curable in the early stages.

 Read on to learn more about the causes, symptoms, and treatment of penile cancer.

-Penile cancer develops on or in the penis, which consists of many different types of cell.
+Penile cancer develops on or in the penis, which consists of many different types of cells.
 The type of cell that cancer affects will help determine the best course of treatment for a person.

-Squamous cell carcinoma tends to spread slowly, and it is usually easy to treat when doctors catch it in the early stages.
+Squamous cell carcinoma spreads slowly, and it is typically treatable and even curable if doctors catch it in the early stages.